 14. Double Binds: Offering the illusion of choice to make sure the client does what you want them to, because both choices are the same.

 15. Conversational Postulate: A permissive command that sounds like a question.

 16. Extended Quotes: Quoting a person, who quotes another, who quotes another, etc, becoming impossible to tell where one quote leaves off and the next begins.

 17. Selectional Restriction Violation: Personifying an inanimate thing.
 For example, a body part.

 19. Utilization: Using what the client has said, done or experienced thereby matching their model of the world in order to gain rapport.

 20. Analogical Marking: Marking out words with an auditory, visual or kinesthetic distinction to communicate to the subconsicous mind.

 Putting it all together:

-"I know that you’re wondering... and it’s a good thing to wonder... because... that means... you are learning many things... and all the things, all the things... that you can learn... provide you with new insights, and new understandings.
+"I know that you’re wondering... and it’s a good thing to wonder... because when you wonder, you dream... and that means... you are learning many things... and all the things, all the things... that you can learn... provide you with new insights, and new understandings.
 And you can wonder, can’t you?
 One can, you know.
 And it’s more or less the right thing.
 You are sitting here, listening to me, looking at me, and that means that you can learn this easily, or without any effort at all.
 It’s totally up to you.
 Can you feel this is something you understand?
 Because, last week I was with Michael who told me about his training in 2006 in Orange County when he talked to a student who said that her mother learned from a magazine article that change is easy.
 I wonder how your ears feel, having heard such a thing.
 You can hear that here...

 At Transform Destiny, we have something for everyone.
 You'll find the materials that meet your budget and desire for knowledge.
 That's why we have these four resources for you: